Accounting and Financial Management Stream

 Frequently asked questions

-Applications for the 2026 AGGP Open on the 3 March 2025.
+Applications for all 2026 AGGP Streams open on 3 March 2025 and will close on 14 April 2025.

 AGGP recruits people who have completed their undergraduate degree within the past five years.
 Our past cohorts have been made up of a broad demographic of graduates; some who join us have just finished their degree while others join us after having spent some time in the workforce.
 Our recruitment is merit based.
 Our process does not discriminate based on age, gender, race or ethnicity or having disability.